Rahul0598/blog-source/content/posts/I507/index.md

 3. I wonder how much battery the sonar feature would consume through the night.
 4. I have not been told that I snore in my sleep, except for when I am exhausted.
 So, hopefully the phone proves I don't snore.

-The app requires permissions to access physical activity, maybe that is to keep of track of movements during the sleep which would aid in its tracking ability.
+The app requires permissions to access physical activity, maybe that is to keep track of movements during the sleep which would aid in its tracking ability.
 Once the required permission is given, you are taken to the button which would ask you to set an alarm.

 {{< image src="set-alarm-lots-of-icons.jpg" caption="Window to set an alarm with some unknown icons." alt="Screenshot which shows you how to set the alarm." width="300">}}